An active-matrix digital microfluidic device based on surfactant-mediated electro-dewetting

 Abstract

-Based on electro-wetting mechanism, digital microfluidics (DMF) today utilizes both direct-drive and active-matrix (AM) control of electrodes.
-Recently, DMF with surfactant-mediated electro-dewetting that electrically induces hydrophobic repulsion of droplets containing ionic surfactant has also been demonstrated.
-However, the existing electro-dewetting DMF devices are on a direct-drive controlled electrode array, which limits the number of independent electrodes.
-Reported in this work is an electro-dewetting DMF device on an AM array by providing the continuous current needed for electrodewetting.
-Indium-tin-zinc oxide top-gate self-aligned thin-film transistors are employed in the cell circuit to address and drive droplets with low voltage.
+Based on electrowetting mechanism, digital microfluidics (DMF) utilizes both direct-drive and active-matrix (AM) control of electrodes.
+Recently, DMF with surfactant-mediated electro-dewetting that electrically induces hydrophobic repulsion of droplets containing an ionic surfactant has also been demonstrated.
+However, existing electro-dewetting DMF devices are on a direct-drive controlled electrode array, which limits the number of independent electrodes.
+This work presents an AM electro-dewetting DMF device with continuous current to drive droplets.
+Indium–tin–zinc oxide top-gate self-aligned thin-film transistors are employed in the cell circuit to address and drive droplets with low voltage.
 The resulting AM electro-dewetting DMF devices are confirmed to transport, split, and merge droplets by using low voltage, opening the path for electro-dewetting DMF that offers a large number of independent electrodes.

 Please wait while we load your content...